Open-Systems-Pharmacology/Suite/README.md

 How to install setups for the Open Systems Pharmacology Suite with PK-Sim® and MoBi®

-1. Download the Software Setup and install it on your computer
+1. Download the Software Setup and install it on your computer.
 Make sure you are provided with administrator rights; these are required!
-2. Download PK-Sim Express Gene Expression Database and copy to a folder accessible for all users.
+1. Download PK-Sim Express Gene Expression Database and copy to a folder accessible for all users.
-3. Configure PK-Sim Gene Expression Database (for details view the Open Systems Pharmacology Suite manual chapter 10 „PK-Sim Options“)
+1. Configure PK-Sim Gene Expression Database (for details view the Open Systems Pharmacology Suite manual chapter 10 „PK-Sim Options“)

 ## System Requirements